-Our Future Health has joined the UK Health Data Research Alliance as part of its commitment to trustworthy use of data.
+Our Future Health joins the UK Health Data Research Alliance

 Convened by Health Data Research UK (HDR UK), the Alliance includes members from across the healthcare and research sector, including the NHS, medical research charities, academia, health data research hubs and AI Centres of Excellence.
 Our Future Health is one of ten new organisations working together to develop and coordinate the adoption of standards, tools and technologies for the trustworthy use of data in health research.